vkotovv/deckard/README.md

 [![Build Status](https://travis-ci.org/robolectric/deckard.svg?branch=master)](https://travis-ci.org/robolectric/deckard)
 [![Circle CI](https://circleci.com/gh/robolectric/deckard.svg?style=svg)](https://circleci.com/gh/robolectric/deckard)

-Deckard is the simplest possible Android application project that uses Robolectric/Espresso for testing and Gradle to build.
+Deckard is the simplest possible Java Android application project that uses Robolectric/Espresso for testing and Gradle to build.
 It has one Activity, a single Robolectric test of that Activity, and an Espresso test of that Activity.

 Deckard imports easily into the latest editions of Android Studio with minimal setup.

+*Note: A Kotlin variant of this template is also available [here](https://github.com/seadowg/deckard-kotlin).*

 ## Setup